Sulaiman-Dem/Calculator/pseudocode.md

 2. A input checking function(cin.ignore) that forces user to only use integer inputs
 3. Two functions that asks for user's inputs numFirst && numSecond
 4. A function that shows the equation
+5. Make a choice function for user to choose whether they want decimal places or not

 ##### Int main () :